 Can You Disinherit Your Spouse?

 Clients always ask me the meaning of the term “augmented estate”.
-The augmented estate means the value of a person’s estate reduced by funeral and administration expenses, debt and claims plus several other factors.
-To this figure add the value of property transferred by the decedent at any time during the marriage, to or for the benefit of any person other than the surviving spouse, to the extent that the decedent did not receive full consideration in money or money’s worth for the transfer.
+The augmented estate means the value of a person’s estate is reduced by funeral and administration expenses, debt, and claims plus several other factors.
+To this figure add the value of property transferred by the decedent at any time during the marriage, to or for the benefit of any person other than the surviving spouse, to the extent that the decedent did not receive full consideration in money or money’s worth in exchange for the transfer.
 I know what you’re thinking.
 What the heck did Fred just say?
 Well before I translate this for you let’s read the actual elective share statute and the law together:

 Here’s the Statute

 - Any transfer made (after May 28, 1980) under which the decedent retained at the time of his death the possession or enjoyment of, or right to income from, the property;

 - Any transfer made (after May 28, 1980) to the extent that the decedent retained at the time of his death a power, either alone or in conjunction with any other person, to revoke or to consume, invade or dispose of the principal for his own benefit;

 - Any transfer made (after May 28, 1980) whereby property is held at the time of the decedent’s death by the decedent and another with right of survivorship;

 - Any transfer made (after May 28, 1980) if made within 2 years of the death of the decedent, to the extent that the aggregate transfers to anyone done in either of the years exceed $3,000.00